sony/nnabla/doc/python/tutorial/by_examples.rst

 guide <http://nnabla.readthedocs.io/en/latest/python/installation.html>`__.
 After installing the CUDA extension, you can easily switch to run on CUDA by specifying a context before building a graph.
-We strongly recommend using a CUDNN context that is fast.
+We strongly recommend using a cuDNN context that is fast.
 Although the context class can be instantiated by ``nn.Context()``, specifying a context descriptor might be a bit complicated for users.
 There for we recommend create a context by using a helper function ``get_extension_context()`` found in the ``nnabla.ext_utils`` module.
 NNabla officially supports ``cpu`` and ``cudnn`` as a context specifier passed to the first argument (extension name).
-NOTE: By setting the cudnn context as a global default context, Functions and solves created are instantiated with CUDNN (preferred) mode.
+NOTE: By setting the cudnn context as a global default context, Functions and solves created are instantiated with cuDNN (preferred) mode.
 You can also specify a context using ``with nn.context_scope()``.
 See `API reference <http://nnabla.readthedocs.io/en/latest/python/api/common.html#context>`__